-4. Department of Reformed Theology
+3. Reformed Theology

 TH 700.
 Contemporary Theology (3 credits)

 An in-depth study of the background of contemporary theology and a critical assessment of such current trends as the reinterpretation of older liberalism, hermeneutical theology, the theology of hope, and the theology of liberation.
 May also be credited in the Department of Historical Theology.